 The -a flag commits all the changes that were made, but you can also control which changes to commit by individually adding files as you modify them by using.
 You can also specify other options to commit, such as a message with the -m flag.

 '''

 1 git add /some/changed/files

-2 git commit

 '''